-There existed no experimental candidates for the doubly heavy tetraquark states when performing the calculations \cite{WZG-QQ-tetra-APPB-2018}.
-After careful examinations, we choose the effective heavy quark masses ${\mathbb{M}}_c=1.84\,\rm{GeV}$ and ${\mathbb{M}}_b=5.12\,\rm{GeV}$, and take into account the $SU(3)$ breaking effect by subtracting the $\kappa\,m_s(\mu)$.
-In Table \ref{Borel-QQ-tetra}, we present the Borel windows $T^2$, continuum threshold parameters $s_0$, optimal energy scales, pole contributions of the ground states, where the same parameters as the ones in the QCD sum rules for the $Z_c(3900)$ are chosen, see the last line.
+There was no experimental candidate for the doubly heavy tetraquark state when performing the calculations \cite{WZG-QQ-tetra-APPB-2018}.
+After careful examinations, we choose the effective heavy quark masses ${\mathbb{M}}_c=1.84\,\rm{GeV}$ and ${\mathbb{M}}_b=5.12\,\rm{GeV}$, and take account of the $SU(3)$ breaking effect by subtracting the $\kappa\,m_s(\mu)$.
+In Table \ref{Borel-QQ-tetra}, we present the Borel windows $T^2$, continuum threshold parameters $s_0$, optimal energy scales $\mu$, pole contributions of the ground states, where the same parameters as the ones in the QCD sum rules for the $Z_c(3900)$ are chosen, see the last line.

-We take into account all uncertainties of the input parameters, and obtain the values of the masses and pole residues of the $Z_{QQ}$, which are shown explicitly in Table \ref{Borel-QQ-tetra} and Fig.\ref{Mass-Borel-QQ}.
-From Fig.\ref{Mass-Borel-QQ}, we can see that there appear platforms in the Borel windows shown in Table \ref{Borel-QQ-tetra}.
+We take into account all the uncertainties of the relevant parameters, and obtain the values of the masses and pole residues of the $Z_{QQ}$, which are shown explicitly in Table \ref{Borel-QQ-tetra} and Fig.\ref{Mass-Borel-QQ}.
+From Fig.\ref{Mass-Borel-QQ}, we can see explicitly that there appear platforms in the Borel windows shown in Table \ref{Borel-QQ-tetra} indeed.
 And we suggested to search for the $Z_{QQ}$ states in the Okubo-Zweig-Iizuka super-allowed two-body strong decays

 and weak decays through $b\to c\bar{c}s$ at the quark level,